ducakar/openzone/README.md

 platforms and whether you want to make debug or a release build.
 You will also need to fix paths to SDKs in those two scripts and in `cmake/*.Toolchain.cmake` files.

+Build scripts use Ninja as low-level build system instead of Make which is the default for CMake.

 For building Linux and Windows builds, all required libraries need to be installed on your system.
-MinGW32 is searched in `/usr/i486-mingw32` by default.
-You may change that in `cmake/Windows-i686.Toolchain.cmake`.
+MinGW64 is searched in `/usr/i686-w64-mingw32` and `/usr/x86_64-w64-mingw32` by default.
+You may change that in `cmake/Windows-*.Toolchain.cmake`.

 You may also want to set several options when configuring CMake build system: